-Due to the change in the presentation of receivables from operating activities described in section 17.5 "Changes in accounting policies and presentation", receivables arising out of primary insurance business increased by €73.0 million.
-Had the change in the presentation of receivables for premiums arising out of reinsurance and co-insurance been made as at 31 December 2016, the balance of receivables arising out of primary insurance business would have been higher by €63.2 million and would have totalled €114.6 million.
-While the presented increase in these receivables in 2017 compared to the previous year would have amounted €9.8 million.
-This increase mostly related to the reinsurance segment because of growth in foreign-sourced gross premiums written, fees €106,595 (2016: €99,612), while liabilities for obligations paid for the company and subsequently charged to funds were €3,125 (2016: €5,840), in total €139,098 (2016: €136,556).
+Due to the change in the presentation of receivables from operating activities described in section 17.5 "Changes in accounting policies and presentation", receivables arising out of primary insurance business increased by $\[< \]$ 73.0 million.
+Had the change in the presentation of receivables for premiums arising out of reinsurance and co-insurance been made as at 31 December 2016, the balance of receivables arising out of primary insurance business would have been higher by $\[\le \]$ 63.2 million and would have totalled $\[\le \]$ 114.6 million.
+While the presented increase in these receivables in 2017 compared to the previous year would have amounted $\[\le \]$ 9.8 million.
+This increase mostly related to the reinsurance segment because of growth in foreign-sourced gross premiums written, which had an effect on the total increase of this item.
+The age structure shows an increase in not-past-due receivables arising out of primary insurance operations.